-It is also important to note that if women began receiving thermographic scans in their 20s, there is a significant opportunity to change the course of a woman’s life.
+It is also important to note that if women began receiving thermographic scans in their 20s, we could be given a significant opportunity to change the course of a woman’s life.
 Breast cancers in younger women are generally more aggressive and have poorer survival rates.
-Breast thermography offers younger women a valuable imaging tool to add to their regular breast health check-ups.
+Breast thermography offers younger women a valuable imaging tool that they can add to their regular breast health check-ups.

-The importance of including thermography cannot be over-emphasized.
-In this day and age, it is important to be as proactive as possible in order to finally stop breast cancer from being so prevalent.
+The importance of including thermography cannot be overemphasized.
+In this day and age we need to be as proactive as possible in order to finally stop breast cancer from being so prevalent.
 Breast thermography has developed into an important tool in the fight against breast cancer and is important to include in any breast health program.

 Donna Marie Scippa has been a nurse practitioner in women’s health for more than 20 year,s based in the San Francisco Bay Area.
 She is passionate about integrative therapies for women’s health and the value of thermography as a breast health screening tool.